 - 1. Practice for all teams shall start no sooner than the date set by the Valley Conference Track Board of Directors.
 These practice sessions will be limited to six (6) hours per week, two of which will be meet time during the competition season.
 No practice session shall exceed two hours.
 Practice sessions are at the direction of the Coach, but no practice sessions shall last past 8:30 P.M. in any age group.
 Any team in violation shall be disqualified from Valley Youth Conference competition that year. - a.
 This paragraph shall not be interpreted to limit an athlete's work-out on an individual basis, with or without written or verbal instruction of his/her coach.
-It shall be interpreted to limit a Coach's attendance at controlled practice sessions.

-- 2. No athlete during the Valley Youth Conference Season, beginning January 1, who participated and/or trained as a member of a High School Track team will be eligible for Valley Youth Conference competition.
+It shall be interpreted to limit a Coach's attendance at controlled practice sessions. - 2.
+No athlete during the Valley Youth Conference Season, beginning January 1, who participated and/or trained as a member of a High School Track team will be eligible for Valley Youth Conference competition.
 This rule applies to 9th grade and above participating in CIF or in a City Program.
 Violation of this rule will result in immediate disqualification of that athlete and the Club fined \$500. - a.
-An athlete, who competes with a Valley Conference Team during the regular season and then competes with a second Valley Conference Team during the "post season period", is prohibited from joining the second team during the subsequent regular season.
-This only applies when an athlete has been directly coached during post season by a coach from the second team.
-The valley Conference commissioner may waive this rule if the athlete moved into the second team's area (equal to 1⁄2 the distance between adjoining teams).
-The athlete will be permitted to join any other Valley Conference team 90 days after the start of the subsequent regular Valley Conference Track Season.
-Additionally, the transfer of any "post season athlete" shall be allowed if that athlete requests, in writing, to the Valley Conference Commissioner, approval for the transfer.
-Transfer must be approved by both the leaving and joining team and the Valley Conference board. - b.
+An athlete, who competes with a Valley Conference Team (home team) during the regular season and then competes with a second Valley Conference Team during the "post-season period", is prohibited from joining the second team during the subsequent regular season.
+Notwithstanding the above, the transfer of ANY post-season athlete shall only be allowed if the parent of said athlete requests in writing to the Valley Conference Commissioner, for an approval for transfer.
+The post-season athletes wishing to change teams must have written approval from their previous team and their joining team as well as the VYC Commissioner.
+That written approval must be obtained before the "certification period" of the new track season.
+The Valley Conference Commissioner may waive this rule if an athlete within one calendar year (defined as the end of one regular season to the end of the next regular season period) moves into the second team's area (equal to or less than 1/2 distance between adjoining teams).

+- b.
 No Valley Conference Track Team is authorized to recruit athletes from within the Valley Conference framework.
 Furthermore, no Valley Youth Conference Team (Board Members, Coaches, Parents, and Representatives) shall recruit athletes from another Valley Youth Conference Team for the formation of a Post Season Team prior to the day following the I.E.C.'s.
 Any team found in violation shall be disqualified from Valley Conference Competition. - c.
-Any certified Valley Conference athlete who wishes to leave one team for another, must receive written approval of both the leaving and the joining team and from the Valley Conference Track Commissioner.
+Any certified Valley Conference athlete who wishes to leave one team for another, must receive written approval of both the leaving and the joining team and from the Valley Conference Track Commissioner. - No athlete shall be allowed to certify with a new team unless they are in good standing (no outstanding balances and/or violations of The Code of Conduct either by the athlete or by the parent(s) of an athlete) with former team.
+Violation of this will result in immediate suspension of the athlete until the issue is resolved with the former team. - d.
+No Valley Conference Track Team shall establish or help to establish a satellite team or club within the area of an existing Valley Conference team without the written permission of the host club.